Tattoo FAQ

 24b) What if I’m allergic to latex?

-Inform me of any and all allergic tendencies.
+Please inform me of any and all allergic tendencies.
 I use latex alternatives.

 24c) Can I get tattooed while pregnant or breast -feeding?